imcoolthanyou/Event_Hive/README.md

 ---

-## 🚀 Installation & Setup
+## 👨‍💻 Build From Source

-To run this project locally, you will need to set up your own Firebase, Cloudinary, and Razorpay credentials.
+To build and run this project locally, you will need to set up your own Firebase, Cloudinary, and Razorpay credentials.

 **Prerequisites:**
 * Android Studio (latest version recommended)